williamhoos/testrepo/docs/source/overview.rst

 Sign-up or sign-in
 ==================

 All first-time visitors to PEER are required to sign-up and returning users sign-in using their assigned credentials.
 This is accomplished using Private Access Connect, an OpenID Connect service (which uses OAuth 2.0 standards), to provide single sign-on (SSO) capabilities.
+For more information, refer to the :ref:`Sign-up or sign-in` description.

 ================================
 Authorization and proxy settings